 Next up there's the coffee table height to think about.
 A low-to-the-ground coffee table can be great for a modern home, and also work well in a smaller living room as it won't block the view to the couch, so makes a room feel larger.
 However, if you're sofa seating is on the taller side, make sure to check just how low that coffee table surface will be, and if it's a comfortable height to easily reach for a drink or keep snacks out of the way of curious pets!

 And then there's some design trickery to factor in.

 If you're furnishing a small living room then you will know that every inch counts, and there are various 'tricks' you can employ to make the best use of a compact space when adding a coffee table.

 Storage is every small homeowner or renter's best friend — and opting for a storage or lift-top coffee table means added multifunctionality to stash some clutter because as we all know, clear surfaces and a minimal approach will help to prevent smaller spaces from feeling overwhelmed.

 You can also factor in materials.
 Opting for a glass coffee table will help to make a small room look bigger as it won't block the view across the room; resulting in some valuable extra 'visual' square footage.

-A high-legged design will also add similar extra floorspace, allowing your eye to travel under the furniture to make petite proportions seem larger.
+A high-legged design will also add extra floor space, allowing your eye to travel under the furniture to make petite proportions seem larger.

-In a larger living room, a bulkier or low-to-the-ground coffee table will help to ground the space, providing an anchor point that seating can be arranged around.
-Solid wood or a darker all-black coffee table can be a useful tool to lend some drama to a bigger space, and to create a focal point that will provide a visual resting point.
+In a larger living room, a bulkier or low-to-the-ground coffee table will help to ground the space, providing an anchor point where seating can be arranged around.
+Solid wood or a darker all-black coffee table can be a useful tool to lend some drama to a bigger space and to create a focal point that will provide a visual resting point.